stas-sultanov/media/articles/why-every-saas-company-needs-a-solutions-architect.md

 - Confirms that what is being promised to a customer can in fact be delivered without destroying future roadmap or operational stability.
 - States clearly when a shortcut creates a future liability (technical, contractual, compliance, or cost).
-- Describes the viable path: "Yes, this is possible — here is how it must be done so it will not explode six months from now."
+- Describes the viable path: “Yes, this is possible — here is how it must be done so it will not explode six months from now.”
-- Forces explicit trade-offs and documented decisions instead of silent debt.
+- Forces explicit trade‑offs and documented decisions instead of silent debt.

 The SA is the function that keeps Demand and Capability in balance.